ejgroene/delegate/README.md

     a = prototype(f=lambda self: 42)

 ### Self
-A function must at least define `self` as the first argument for it to be accepted as method.
-The actual argument will point to the object the method is called on, not the object the method is defined on.
+If a function declares a formal parameter `self`, the actual parameter will be the object the method lookup is performed.
+If there is no formal parameter `self`, it will not be passed.

 ### This
-A method can use `self.this` to refer to the object on which the method is defined.
-To be precise: the object the method is found on during lookup.
+If a function declares a formal parameter `this`, the actual parameter will be the object the method is found.
+If there is no formal parameter `this`, it will not be passed.

+Both `self` and `this` may be declared, in that order.

-### Next
+### Resend
+Every object has an attribute that can be used to delegate to the parents.
-The attribute `self.next` points to the next delegate in the chain.
-This is the one just after `self.this`.
-This is convenient for if a method refines behaviour of another method up in the chain (alas class thinking ;-).
-You can invoke the method you are refining via `self.next`.
+This is convenient for if a method refines behaviour of another method up in the chain of parents.
+You can invoke the method you are refining using `this.resend.<method>(...)`.

 ### Example